Decedent’s Beneficiaries Under His/Her Will

 - Were not lawfully disinherited in the Will.

 - Beneficiary Survivorship.
-Finally, turning towards the beneficiary, has Jim survived Descendant and any additional survival period stated for the gift?
+Finally, turning towards the beneficiary, has Jim survived Decedent and any additional survival period stated for the gift?
 If not, then the gift “lapses,” and neither Jim nor his estate, beneficiaries, or heirs are entitled to the gift.
 RCW 11.12.120

-So, for example, if the car hasn’t been sold and is titled only in Descendant’s name and as his/her separate property, and if Descendant is not married at death, has named all of his/her surviving children in the Will, and has sufficient other assets to pay for his debts and taxes, then if Jim is still around after all this, he will likely get the car after all.
+So, for example, if the car hasn’t been sold and is titled only in Decedent’s name and as his/her separate property, and if Decedent is not married at death, has named all of his/her surviving children in the Will, and has sufficient other assets to pay for his debts and taxes, then if Jim is still around after all this, he will likely get the car after all.